Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Tank Enabled"				"0"

 			// The Super Tank has this many chances out of 100.0% to spawn.
+			// Note: Clones, respawned Super Tanks, randomized Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)